Tubbz-alt/NMI-elasticall/README.md

 # elasticall

-Shell tool to monitor Elasticsearch running advanced queries.
+Shell tool to query and monitor Elasticsearch

-**Motivation**.
-I want to be able to run take a random sample from Elasticsearch, I want to do it from the shell and I want the thing to be as practical as possible.
-I would like the computer to manage a question like this: "Jarvis, show me a random sample log lines made in the last 2 days".
+## Motivation

+I would like to be able to give such kind of high level commands from the shell:

+1. "Computer, tell me how many log lines entered Eleasticsearch in the last hour."
+2. "Computer, give me a random sample of log lines stored into Elasticsearch index lcslogs in the last month."
+3. "Computer, tell me how long the Elasticsearch has been running and how much heap space is available".
+4. "Computer, give me all log lines produced in the last hour containing the word 'error'."

+Commands [1,2,3,4] provide interesting output but there is more we can get than the sheer answer.
+Running `time` on command [2] is the best way I can figure out to measure the **search time performance** of Elasticsearch.
+Indeed, to take a random sample Elasticsearch is forced to visit all the sample-space each time.
+If you repeat two time the same command you should get similar response time.

+Looking at command [4] `elasticall` seems similar to a previously developed tool called [elastico](https://github.com/slac-lcls/elastico), which also runs Elasticsearch queries from the shell. *elastico* though is a tool customized to search into logs, that is, to search into our *lclslogs* index.
+Conversely, *elasticall* can run very general parametric queries and it is index agnostic.
+Respect to *elastico*, *elasticall* is more general, more powerfull and more difficult to use.

-The script `elasticall` was made to throw very complex queries to Elasticsearch and beutify the output results.
+`elasticall` was made to throw very complex queries to Elasticsearch and beutify the output results.
 As such, it is a tool that frees the user from the tedious interactions with JSON.
 Taking random sample is just anohter, not trivial, Elasticsearch query.

+`elasticall` calls always a **recipe script file**, the recipe file containes [1] the JSON command to send to Elasticsearch in a very readable format [2] preprocessing routines and [3] postprocessing routines.
+I give a few examples of script files below, using them as template it is not difficult to extend *elasticall* capabilities but adding new scripts.

+`$> elasticall -h` provides a brief manual page.
+The provided script files available in directory *query* and are commented.

 ## Installation & run

-***CAVEAT.*** The procedure is tested working for **LCLS-logs** Elasticsearch index, for the program to be installed in *psmetric01*.
-Other users in other networks need to properly adapt the Elasticsearch address and index in the *elasticall* file.
+***CAVEAT.*** The procedure is tested working for **lclslogs** Elasticsearch index and for the program `elasticall` to be installed in *psmetric01*.
+Other users in other networks need to tweak some details, as the Elasticsearch URL, in the source code.

 - Get the source from GitHub
 - Run the installation script: `$> sudo install`